EnterpriseDB/docker-postgresql/README.md

 - Red Hat Universal Base Images (UBI) 8 - default
 - Debian Buster (10) Slim base images, with and without the PostGIS extension

+UBI8 based images of versions 11,12 and 13 are available for amd64, ppc64le and s390x architectures.

 These images are customised to work with [Cloud
 Native PostgreSQL operators by EDB](https://docs.enterprisedb.io/cloud-native-postgresql/) for Kubernetes and Red Hat Openshift.